Surviving a Financial Crisis and Learning to Trust and Sunday Grace Notes

 When a financial crisis hits, what can you do to prepare for what’s ahead?
-Here are 5 tips to help you get through the rough times.
+Here are 5 tips to help you in surviving in your financial situation.

 These past few months have been difficult.

-We found out that two months ago that Trent would need open heart surgery.
+We found out early last fall that Trent would need open heart surgery.
 And while I was confident we would get through this medical challenge, I had my doubts about all the hospital bills looming ahead.

 Both Trent and I are self employed.
 We own and operate 3 small businesses and rely on irregular income flows.

 That means that when the harvest is great, we have to store our income for the lean times.

 One of main sources of income was Trent’s Limewashing business, and with him being out of commission until Spring, we suddenly found ourselves scrambling for what to do next with this loss of income for more than 6 months.

 We suddenly found ourselves surviving a financial crisis, so what did I do?